IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 pip uninstall vectorbt
 ```

-Install the base PRO version:
+Install the base PRO version (with recommended dependencies):

 ```sh
 # if you're using Git/HTTPS authentication